 The best-case scenario is a small tear on the outer portion of your knee.
 That’s because it’s highly possible to treat your tear with rest, ice, compression, and elevation (the RICE method).
 Over time, your body naturally heals itself.

-If you’ve torn your meniscus and you’re wondering what to do next, call us at IASM at 415-233-7996 to schedule a consultation with Dr. Halbrecht right away.
+If you’ve torn your meniscus and you’re wondering what to do next, call us at IASM at 415-233-7996 to schedule a consultation right away.
 You can also book an appointment through this website using our online booking tool.
 The sooner you do, the sooner you’ll be back in motion.

 You Might Also Enjoy...